 Deepening Your Understanding of Broader Impacts

 The National Science Foundation employs two criteria in the merit review of proposals: the Intellectual Merit and the Broader Impacts of the proposed activity.
 While most researchers know what is meant by Intellectual Merit, experience shows that many are less clear about the meaning of Broader Impacts.
-[NSF Dear Colleague Letter
+[NSF Dear Colleague Letter]

 This workshop will go beyond the fundamentals of NSF’s Broader Impacts (BI) criterion, to explore why BI matters and how BI fits into your proposal.
 This session will benefit PIs who are starting to develop their NSF Broader Impacts plans or who are exploring research impact in their careers.

-Developing Your Broader Impacts Identity
+Developing Your Research Impact Identity

-Whether consciously or not, every researcher is continuously defining and refining their Broader Impacts Identity.
-A Broader Impacts identity is the unique footprint or legacy generated by a researcher's cumulative work.
-In this session we will explore how to think critically about your Broader Impacts identity, not only for your next project but throughout your career.
+Whether consciously or not, every researcher is continuously defining and refining their research impact identity.
+A research impact identity is the unique footprint or legacy generated by a researcher's cumulative work, across academic and public arenas.

 View Event Resources